top of page

 ...
 Animal health and welfare is crucial because it concerns productivity, the safety of animal-derived products, and the humane treatment of animals."

-International Sustainability Standards Board (ISSB)
+now owned by the International Sustainability Standards Board (ISSB)

-The International Accounting Standards Board's (ISSB's) sector standard for Meat, Poultry and Dairy, as well as Restaurants, include animal welfare as a material sustainability topic, and therefore, recommend reporting related to animal welfare.
+SASB's sector standard for Meat, Poultry and Dairy, as well as Restaurants, include animal welfare as a material sustainability topic, and therefore, recommend reporting related to animal welfare.
 Both standards specifically mention cages for egg-laying hens and crates for gestating sows and recommend disclosures related to both.

 “Consumer demand has driven shifts in industry practices, such as eliminating the use of gestation crates in hog production and eliminating caged enclosures for poultry.
 Companies that are prepared to anticipate or adapt to these trends may be able to increase their market share by capturing this changing demand and being first to market with products that comply with new regulations."